Binnington stops 40 in Blues' 5-0 shutout over Flames

 Jordan Binnington stopped 40 shots as the St. Louis Blues blanked the visiting Calgary Flames 5-0 Thursday night.
 Binnington earned his first shutout of the season and the sixth of his career.

-Zach Sanford had career-high four points with a goal and three assists.
-Oskar Sundqvist scored twice for the Blues and David Perron and Vince Dunn also scored.
+Zach Sanford had a career-high four points with a goal and three assists.
+Oskar Sundqvist scored twice for the Blues, and David Perron and Vince Dunn also scored.
 David Rittich made 26 saves for the Flames.

 The Blues are 9-1-2 in their last 12 games.
 They have suffered just four regulation losses in 23 games.
 The Flames' winless streak reached six games (0-5-1).
 They are 4-9-1 on the road this season.